inoueke-n/CCInvec/README.md

 If you set "TARGET:git", you should prepare two folders containing the same git project for using GNU diff and set following additional options.
 ```
-COMMIT_ID      set the commit ID in the order from the oldest date.
+COMMIT_ID      set the commit ID in the order from the oldest date
 NEW_DIR        set the folder path of git project (different path from OLD_DIR)
 OLD_DIR        set the folder path of git project (different path from NEW_DIR)
 ```

 If you set "TARGET:local", you should set following additional option.
 ```
-INPUT_DIR      set target path of folder in the order from the oldest date.
+INPUT_DIR      set target path of folder in the order from the oldest date
 ```

 # Licence